MohamedHNoor/MohamedHNoor/README.md

 ## 💫 About Me:
-I'm a passionate Full-Stack Developer with experience in building dynamic, user-centered applications.
-I specialize in `Ruby on Rails`, `Next.js`, `React`, and `React Native` for web and mobile applications.
-By leveraging these technologies, I create full-stack solutions that seamlessly integrate server-side logic with rich client-side interactions.
+I'm a dedicated Software Engineer with a strong track record in creating dynamic, user-focused applications.
+With expertise in Ruby on Rails, Next.js, React, and React Native, I develop comprehensive web and mobile solutions that blend robust server-side architecture with engaging client-side interactions.

-I am driven by the process of crafting clean, efficient code and enjoy solving complex problems.
-My focus is always on building scalable, intuitive applications that deliver excellent user experiences across web and mobile platforms.
+I’m passionate about writing clean, efficient code and thrive on solving complex challenges.
+My priority is always on crafting scalable, intuitive applications that deliver seamless user experiences across both web and mobile platforms.
+Whether I’m building from the ground up or optimizing existing systems, my goal is to create technology that truly makes an impact.

 ## 📫 How to Reach Me:
  Feel free to reach out through [LinkedIn](https://www.linkedin.com/in/mohamedhnoor/) or email me at `mohmed.hassannoor114@gmail.com`.